 Q: Peanuts: "Can peanut rabbits live?"

-A: No, sorry - the ‘peanut’ is a very tiny rabbit
+A: No, unfortunately.
+The ‘peanut’ is a very tiny rabbit

 that has inherited two copies of a dwarfing gene.
 The two-gene combination

-is 100% fatal.
+is always 100% fatal.
 The peanuts are born dead, usually, but a few live a couple

 days, and even fewer live a couple weeks.
 See Dwarf